ProgrammingSis/ProgrammingSis/README.md

 ## ⚡ Some curious facts about me:
 - 🎸 I love rock and EDM, being excited about life is just my way of living, of having fresh air and new ideas
 - 🌍 I'm a language enthusiast!
-I'm currently learning 4 more languages besides English...
+I'm currently learning 4 more languages besides English, but they are not my current focal point
-- 🏃‍♀️ I'm a Judo lover
+- 🏃‍♀️ I'm a Judo lover.
+Like in Judo's teachings, I believe respecting opponents and allies is a fuel to the soul and the best way to grow
 <!--
  ✨ _special_ ✨